vistadataproject/documents/Planning/periop_medicine/README.md

 This will rely in the VISTA Data Project deliverables including nodeVISTA, the VISTA Query Service (VQS), and Javascript visualization and infographics libraries such as D3.js.

 No legacy M code, RPCs, Fileman knowledge, nor any other software, service, or mid-tier moving parts are required.
-This collaboration will demonstrate a use case of a new, embedded analytics and visualization" capability for production VISTA systems.
+This collaboration will demonstrate a use case of a new, embedded analytics and visualization capability for production VISTA systems.

 ## Data Analytics and Operational Reporting